 Except for enteroviruses, viruses are seldom isolated from the CSF.
 Viral antibody panels are available.

 Venereal Disease Research Laboratories (VDRL) testing and cryptococcal antigen testing are often routinely done.
-PCR tests for herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
+Polymerase chain reaction (PCR) tests for herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
 Common severe infections include encephalitis... read more and other central nervous system (CNS) pathogens are increasingly available.